AlexanderRichey/AlexanderRichey.github.io/articles/2021-01-27-posterity.md

 ---
 title: Posterity
 date: 2021-01-27
 description: I decided to shut down Convo last week, a project that I had labored on for more than a year.
-What led me to this decision was that I finally realized that Convo lacked cohesion among its features—it wasn't sure what it was trying to be and I wasn't sure anymore either.
+What led me to this decision was that I finally...
 ---

 <p>